Our Science

 Collaborative Basic Research

-Nonhuman primates are outstanding models for research projects designed to understand the ‘evolution’ of a variety of complex social and cognitive processes in humans.
-In collaboration with investigators in the US and the UK, we are working with our animals on projects designed to address questions related to the evolution of language, culture, prosociality, and personality.
-The combination of our cognitive, social, genetic, anatomical, and personality datasets has resulted in analyses that are critical for understanding not only human behavior, but the behavior of nonhuman primates as well.
+Nonhuman primates are outstanding models for research projects designed to understand the ‘evolution’ of a variety of complex social and cognitive processes in humans, including disease states.
+In collaboration with investigators in the United States and the United Kingdom, we are working with our animals on projects designed to address questions related to the evolution of language, culture, prosociality and personality.
+There are also ongoing studies examining the interaction between genetic and life history variables on behavioral and brain development.
+The combination of our cognitive, social, genetic, anatomical, and personality datasets has resulted in analyses that are critical for understanding not only human behavior, but also the behavior of nonhuman primates.

 Chagas Disease Research

-Chagas disease is caused by the protozoan parasite Trypanosoma cruzi, and is transmitted by kissing bugs.
-About 8 million people in Latin America are infected; 20-30% of them will develop disease later in life including heart disease, cardiac arrest, or enlarged colon.
-Current therapies are significantly limited: antiparasitic medications which are only effective for short periods following initial often asymptomatic infection, and symptomatic treatment for chronic disease such as pacemakers.
-Developing a safe and effective vaccine against T. cruzi is critically important.
+Chagas disease is caused by the protozoan parasite Trypanosoma cruzi, a zoonotic vector-borne pathogen transmitted by triatomines, also known as kissing bugs.
+About 6 to 7 million people are infected worldwide, primarily in Latin America, but local transmission also occurs in the southern United States, especially among wildlife and dogs.
+Approximately 20–30% of infected individuals will develop disease later in life, including heart disease, cardiac arrest or enlarged colon.
+Current therapies are significantly limited and developing a safe and effective vaccine or drug therapy against T. cruzi is critically important.